Smokey Denmark’s Smokey Food Truck

 He’s got an energy about him; and his enthusiasm for smoking meat and the history of Texas barbecue is fun to watch and listen to while watching him shuffle around the Smokey Denmark food truck.
 He’s not alone though.
 DJ, formerly of John Mueller Meat Co., is in the truck with him keeping each other moving with fun banter and those slight little jabs that you can’t help but chuckle at.

 It’s the basic setup, but they have the luxury of having the pits behind them to help facilitate the cooking process.
+I hear that might be considering some great POS systems as well, similar to what you’d see in this review, at some point in the future.
 Bill also has a mobile smoker that can be taken with them, if need be, to events when they travel.

 The layout of the food truck is great because it has plenty of room to sit.
 The street also has open parking, so unlike other parts of downtown Austin, you can park and walk without stressing out.
 They also feature live music during the warmer months, so plenty to enjoy while making the visit.

 The menu offers smoked brisket, pulled pork, beef ribs (occasional), sausage, jalapeno/cheese sausage, and any of that can be put on a sandwich.
 The sides include : Beans, German potatoes, jalapeno creamed corn and cole slaw.
 There are also special deals during the week.
 On Tuesday and Thursdays they feature brisket tacos with pico, crema, and salsa verde.
 It’s what I had when I paid a visit, and I highly recommend it.
 Good amount of food for the price and perfect for when it’s a little chilly outside to warm you up.